devennn/devennn.github.io/_posts/2020-01-20-python-logging-module.md

 ---
 layout: post
-title: How to use Python logging module
+title: Want a good python logs, use logger
 ---

 Python built-in module called ```Logging``` can be used to log everything that needs to be recorded.
 Common benefits of logging are: